lindsey-fullstackdev/lindsey-fullstackdev/README.md

 ---

 ## 🧠 Developer Stats
-I’m passionate about improving the developer experience which includes everything from writing clear code, documentation or automating reptitive tasks for business envrionments and consuling with people on how to use digital tools on ways to incorporate tehcnolgoy and AI into their dialy lives to make their exprience using technology better.
+I’m passionate about improving the developer experience — from writing clear code and documentation to automating repetitive tasks for business environments.
+I also consult with people and organizations on how to integrate technology and AI into their daily lives to make their experience with digital tools more efficient and enjoyable.

-Stay tuned for more Github repos as I regularly will be building in my favourite tech stack and as I begin to deploy and maintain CLI utilities, dashboards, and scripts that help teams and businesses ship faster, safer, and smarter software and tooling.
+Stay tuned for more GitHub repos — I regularly build in my favorite tech stack and am continuing to deploy and maintain CLI utilities, dashboards, and scripts that help teams and businesses ship faster, safer, and smarter.

 ---